jefdaj/ortholang-demo/templates/home.md

 # Using the website

 This site is intended primarily as a demo.
-It's run from a standard desktop computer, and is restarted frequently during development.
+It's run from a standard desktop computer and restarted frequently during development.
 For anything compute-intensive you probably want to install OrthoLang on your own hardware instead.
 The terminal on the right is similar to the standard command line interface you will get if you do that, except:

 * Terminal niceties like tab completion and progress bars are missing
-* Uploading and downloading files + scripts is a little awkward
+* Uploading and downloading files is a little awkward
 * Long-running scripts might be killed to keep the server responsive

 Edit scripts written by other guest users on the `guest` tab,